MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 4. Select the licenses you want to enable for the selected users, and then select **Add**.

    > [!NOTE]
-   > If you didn't assign user licenses before, you’ll need to add user accounts, as described in the next procedure.
+   > If you didn't assign user accounts before adding licenses, you’ll need to do so as described in [Step 5: Add additional user accounts](#user-accounts).

 ## Step 2: Create a Common Data Service (CDS) environment<a name="cds"></a>